jennifermulroy/11-Machine-Learning/README.md

 ## Ensemble Learning

-For the ensemble learners, use 100 estimators for both models
+For the ensemble learners, 100 estimators were used for both models.

-1. Train the model using the quarterly data from LendingClub provided in the `Resource` folder.
-2. Calculate the balanced accuracy score from `sklearn.metrics`.
-3. Print the confusion matrix from `sklearn.metrics`.
-4. Generate a classification report using the `imbalanced_classification_report` from imbalanced learn.
-5. For the balanced random forest classifier only, print the feature importance sorted in descending order (most important feature to least important) along with the feature score.

 ##### Balanced Random Forest Classifier Accuracy Score: 78.0%